zivtech/Bodiless-JS/packages/bodiless-organisms/doc/Embed.md

-# Embed
+# Embed Component

-- Purpose
+The Embed Component allows site builders to create responsive embeds based on the width of the parent by creating an intrinsic ratio that scales on any device.

-  - Create responsive embeds based on the width of the parent by creating an intrinsic ratio that scales on any device.
+## Site Builder Details

-## Activation
+### Activation

 1. Install tailwindcss-aspect-ratio package on site level.
 1. Update site tailwind.config.js with: